Sign In / Sign Out

 Nancy received her Ph.D. from the University of Texas at Austin and her B.S. (with Honors) and M.S. degrees from the University of Illinois at Urbana.

-Wolfgang’s research focuses on how companies compete through value-based differentiation and pricing in B2B markets (understanding, creating & delivering value for customers).
-In B2B services, he investigates how companies implement service-growth strategies, manage the change from a product-centric to a service-savvy sales force, design B2B service portfolios, capture more value through better pricing of services, and develop new service business models in emerging and mature markets
+Wolfgang’s research focuses on how B2B companies compete through value-based marketing and sales.
+He investigates how firms implement service-growth strategies, manage the change from a product-centric to a service-savvy salesforce, design B2B service portfolios, capture more value through better pricing and value-based selling of services, and develop new service business models in emerging and mature markets.

-Wolfgang has won numerous awards, e.g. the 2010 HEC Paris Best Teacher of the Year Award, the 2011 American Marketing Association’s (AMA) Winter Educator's Conference Overall Best Paper Award, and the 2015 Annual Award for The Case Center’s globally best-selling case in Marketing.
+He has won numerous awards, e.g. the 2010 HEC Paris Best Teacher of the Year Award, the 2011 American Marketing Association’s (AMA) Winter Educator's Conference Overall Best Paper Award, and The Case Center’s Annual Awards for globally best-selling case in Marketing (2015), Top 40 Best-Selling Case Authors (2016), and Case Writing (2016).

-Wolfgang holds a PhD from the University of Paris 1, Pantheon-Sorbonne and defended his Habilitation Thesis (HDR) at the University of Paris Dauphine.
+Wolfgang holds a PhD from the University of Paris 1, Pantheon-Sorbonne, a Honorary Doctorate from Turku School of Economics, and defended his Habilitation Thesis (HDR) at the University of Paris, Dauphine.

 Michael Wiles is an Associate Professor of Marketing at the W. P. Carey School of Business at Arizona State University.
 He also serves as the Faculty Director for Research for the Center for Services Leadership.
 He received his Ph.D. from the Kelley School of Business at Indiana University and his B.A. from Dartmouth College.
 His research investigates how financial markets evaluate firm marketing actions and service-related resource deployments and issues pertaining to new product development in the consumer packaged goods industry.
 His work has been published in Journal of Marketing, Marketing Science, Journal of Marketing Research, Harvard Business Review, and the Journal of Operations Management.
 Prior to earning his Ph.D., Michael worked as a consultant for Monitor Company, where he advised clients on marketing strategy issues in the pharmaceutical and consumer packaged goods industries.